RobWin/osgi-bnd-maven-example/README.md

 Notes
 -----

+* mvn install hapens automatically, from IDE, all the time, no more manually needed
 * Dependencies, e.g. osgi.core, are in bnd.bnd's -buildpath: and NOT in *.gradle or pom.xml
 * Run felix.bndrun to see it hot auto-reloads change to any used bundle
 * See EquinoxExampleLaunch.launch, just as an example, to explain (problem: Target Platform in p2 format instead of from Maven)